On the outside, a new two-bedroom guest house in Wilson, Wyoming looks as though it’s been on site forever.

-Inside, the great room has a large window that looks north and a fireplace in gray granite, quarried nearby.
-The master suite’s off to the right, and there’s a bunkroom to the left with four full size bunks for the teenagers and friends – and their own bath.
+Inside, the great room has a large window that looks north and fireplace in gray granite that was quarried nearby.
+The master suite is off to the right.
+And there’s a bunkroom to the left with four full size bunks for the teenagers and friends and a bath.

-Jenkins demonstrated a finely-honed sense of style with the textures he selected.
-Among them are cashmere and linen drapes, a cowhide rug, and a sofa with mohair fabric.
+Jenkins demonstrated his finely-honed sense of style with the textures he selected.
+There are cashmere and linen drapes, a cowhide rug, and mohair fabric for the sofa.
 There’s a leather-clad chest of drawers in the master.
 And the kitchen countertop offers luminous qualities reminiscent of ice in the nearby mountains.

 He was careful too, to feature the work of local artists, artisans, and photographers.
 The dining table is a walnut live edge slab made by local craftsman.
 Above the sofa is a photo by Jackson photographer Tuck Fauntleroy; others are by Ed Riddell, also from the area.
 “The art in entirety is all local,” he says.
 “It’s important to support the community and have art from the area.”

 One exception is the cast sculptured skull above the fireplace, by Ashley Tudor, an artist out of San Francisco.

 But since that’s home to the clients, technically it’s local too.

 You must be logged in to post a comment.